CUBoulder-2019Sp-IML4HCI/FinalProject-Marauders_Map/final_report.md

 * Using a node server to aggregate data from multiple cameras

 * Using a website to display detections from multiple cameras

+## What We Learned
+*Kinect has issues with depth.
+It can tell if objects are in the same plane, but is very bad at determining exact distances.
+Webcam tracking is a highly developed field and is much easier to work with.

+*The high overhead of running ML models can be reduced by using conventional centroid tracking and only occassionally rerunning the model for new faces.

+*OSC is not a protocol designed for internet communication.
+Websocket is a much more widely used and more robust standard.

+*Distributing the video processing workload over multiple machines works far better than trying to obtain a centralized machine powerful enough to process all data.